Johnston Heights Secondary School: Academic information

 Academically, Johnston Heights has promoted school Math Contests, School Speech Meets and has sent students to Provincial Debate Meets in Victoria, Prince George and Vancouver.
 The school is also in involved in science fairs, musical and theatrical productions and home to Canadian Artist, Math, Music, Science contest winners.
 The Johnston Heights choir as also been involved with the Whistler Choir festival and placed as a top choir.
 Johnston Heights offers French, Spanish and language challenge courses for senior students.
 Programs like ESL (English as a Second Language) and B.A.S.E.S incorporated into the school.
-The school has a strong academic range, with more than 50% of the school's students on the honour roll.
+The school has a strong academic range, with more than 67% of the school's students on the honour roll.
 At every end of the year the schools host an awards ceremony called the Gala Awards to celebrate the success of many students and presenting them with awards ranging from math awards (Gauss, Pascal, Fermat etc.) to top academic students per grade.
 The school has also been a key school in Surrey for hosting the Integrated Studies program in the school from students who would like to take Social Studies and English as one course for the year which is beneficial to letting students have a better chance to explore their learning.
 The school also offers courses such as Peer-Tutoring, Jewelry Making, Info-Tech, Law, Math Honours, Home Economics: Textiles, Theatre Stage Production and the very popular Home Economics: Foods.

-It is notable that Johnston Heights is an IB MYP school.
+It is notable that Johnston Heights is an IB MHP school.
 It, along with Semiahmoo Secondary School are the only certified International Baccalaureate secondary schools within Surrey.
-The school was certified on 28 March, 2017.
+The school was certified on 28 March 2017.

 Another view of Johnston Heights Secondary.

 The main entrance to Johnston Heights Secondary.

+International Baccalaureate Programme

+Johnston Heights Secondary School became an authorized International Baccalaureate (IB) World School on March 28, 2017.
+It offers the IB Middle Years Programme (MYP) for students in Grades 8 through 10.
+Along with Semiahmoo Secondary School, it is one of only two public secondary schools in the Surrey School District certified to offer an IB curriculum.

+The MYP framework emphasizes interdisciplinary learning, global contexts, and critical thinking across core subject areas, culminating in a personal project in Grade 10.